mstruebing/mstruebing.github.io/_posts/2016-12-01-neos-conent-elements.md

 ---
 layout: post
 section-type: post
-title: Example Neos Content Elements
+title: 'Example Neos Content Elements #0 Introduction'
 category: tech
-tags: [ 'NeosCMS', 'programming', 'tutorial' ]
+tags: [ 'NeosCMS', 'programming', 'tutorial', 'guide' ]
 ---

-I have decieded to make tutorials about how to create small neos content elements and for that purpose I have set up a repository which you can find [Here](https://github.com/mstruebing/neos-content-elements).
+I have decided to make tutorials about how to create small Neos content elements and for that purpose I have set up a repository which you can find [here](https://github.com/mstruebing/neos-content-elements).

-I only took the [neos-base-distribution(2.3)](https://github.com/neos/neos-base-distribution) and added a new empty site package.
+I only used the [neos-base-distribution(2.3)](https://github.com/neos/neos-base-distribution) and added a new empty site package.

 Then I headed to `/Packages/Sites/MStruebing.ContentElements/Resources/Private/Templates/Page/Default.html`
 and added these line